spsforks/QB64-Wiki/_DEFLATE$.md

 The [_DEFLATE$](_DEFLATE$) function compresses a [STRING](STRING).

 ## Syntax

 > result$ = [_DEFLATE$](_DEFLATE$)(stringToCompress$)

 ## Description

 * result$ will contain the compressed version of stringToCompress$.
 * To decompress the resulting string, use [_INFLATE$](_INFLATE$).

 ## Availability

 * **Version 1.4 and up**.

 ## Example(s)

-*Example 1:* Compressing a long string of text.
+Compressing a long string of text.

 ```vb